cretz/superpose/README.md

 #### Compile dimensions

-If any transformers apply to the given package and it that package has not already been compiled in that dimension before for its given action ID, we run the package through the transformers as described below.
+If any transformers apply to the given package and if that package has not already been compiled in that dimension before for its given action ID, we run the package through the transformers as described below.

 * [Load the package](https://pkg.go.dev/golang.org/x/tools/go/packages#Load)